echasnovski/mini.nvim/README.md

 - **Structure**.
 Each module is a submodule for a placeholder "mini" module.
 So, for example, "surround" module should be referred to as "mini.surround".
 As later will be explained, this plugin can also be referred to as "MiniSurround".

 - **Setup**:
-    - Each module (if needed) should be setup separately with `require(<name of module>).setup({})` (possibly replace {} with your config table or omit to use defaults).
-You can supply only values which differ from defaults, which will be used for the rest ones.
+    - Each module you want to use should be enabled separately with `require(<name of module>).setup({})`.
+Possibly replace `{}` with your config table or omit altogether to use defaults.
+You can supply only parts of config, the rest will be inferred from defaults.

     - Call to module's `setup()` always creates a global Lua object with coherent camel-case name: `require('mini.surround').setup()` creates `_G.MiniSurround`.
 This allows for a simpler usage of plugin functionality: instead of `require('mini.surround')` use `MiniSurround` (or manually `:lua MiniSurround.*` in command line); available from `v:lua` like `v:lua.MiniSurround`.
 Considering this, "module" and "Lua object" names can be used interchangeably: 'mini.surround' and 'MiniSurround' will mean the same thing.

     - Each supplied `config` table is stored in `config` field of global object.
 Like `MiniSurround.config`.

-    - Values of `config`, which affect runtime activity, can be changed on the fly to have effect.
+    - Values of `config` which affect runtime activity can be changed on the fly to have effect.
 For example, `MiniSurround.config.n_lines` can be changed during runtime; but changing `MiniSurround.config.mappings` won't have any effect (as mappings are created once during `setup()`).

 - **Buffer local configuration**.
 Each module can be additionally configured to use certain runtime config settings locally to buffer.
 See `mini.nvim-buffer-local-config` section in help file for more information.